 Is the one income a conscious choice or an unexpected event?
 Is it something you want to last long term?
 If it is, you need to create a plan for this to work.
 Your budget needs to be realistic and if you aren’t covering your expenses, you need to look at other options.
 This doesn’t mean you both need to work outside the home though.

 I’d also recommend reading this post about the number 1 question to ask yourself to make and save more money.
 I apply it to every area of my life and save thousands.

 In order to live on one income long term, you need to plan for your future.
 Work out your superannuation and how you will both retire.
 Speak with a finance professional to discuss options such as co-contributions, the income earner contributing to the non-income earners’ superannuation and look at other options.

-Personally, I’m a single mother so it all comes down to me.
+Personally, I’ve been a single mother most of my kids lives so it all came down to me.
 I have superannuation I contribute to, shares (I use Raiz – previously Acorns, to build it slowly then cash it out and buy large parcels of shares elsewhere.
 Check out this post for more information and a comparison between Raiz and high-interest savings accounts.)
 I also have this blog, a few other sites and invest in businesses.